Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Introduction

-To improve the performance of CSM, some methods have been proposed to construct more exact focusing matrices, including rotational signal-subspace (RSS) \cite{ref22}, signal-subspace transformation \cite{ref23}, two-sided correlation transformation \cite{ref24}, etc. Apart from these methods, some works adopt other strategies to further improve the performance of CSM. \cite{ref22} presented the iteration mechanism and added extra angles for focusing, where the angles participated in focusing process are called focusing angles.
-Additionally, \cite{ref25} proposed the robust CSM (R-CSM) that samples focusing angles from a robustness interval and iteratively estimates DoAs with CSM, so as to reduce the effect of unfavorable pre-estimated DoAs on estimation performance. \cite{ref26} investigated the iterative CSM based on two-dimensional (2D) discrete Fourier transform (I-2D-CSM) to further improve the performance, which optimizes the robustness interval of R-CSM by setting a minimum radius for it.
-However, these methods are only designed for one-dimensional (1D) DoA estimation, and the robustness intervals of R-CSM and I-2D-CSM are introduced without refinement, which leads to high complexity.
+To improve the performance of CSM, some methods have been proposed to construct more exact focusing matrices, including rotational signal-subspace (RSS) \cite{ref19}, signal-subspace transformation \cite{ref20}, two-sided correlation transformation \cite{ref21}, etc. Apart from these methods, some works adopt other strategies to further improve the performance of CSM. \cite{ref19} presented the iteration mechanism and added extra angles for focusing, where the angles participated in focusing process are called focusing angles.
+Additionally, \cite{ref22} proposed the robust CSM (R-CSM) that samples focusing angles from a large robustness interval and iteratively estimates DoAs with CSM, so as to reduce the effect of unfavorable pre-estimated DoAs on the estimation performance. \cite{ref23} investigated the iterative CSM based on two-dimensional (2D) discrete Fourier transform (I-2D-CSM) to further improve the performance, which optimizes the robustness interval of R-CSM by setting a minimum radius for it.
+However, these methods are only designed for one-dimensional (1D) DoA estimation, and the robustness intervals of R-CSM and I-2D-CSM are proposed without refinement, which can be further improved.

-In addition, Cramér-Rao bound (CRB) is a typical benchmark of DoA estimation performance, which indicates the lower bound of the variance of estimated DoAs \cite{ref12}.
-Many works have derived the CRBs for UCA-based MIMO systems in various conditions in terms of the dimension of DoA, bandwidth, the number of signal sources, the number of snapshots and so on.
-For instance, \cite{ref27} derived the CRB for 1D DoAs of narrowband signals with multiple snapshots, \cite{ref8} derived the CRB for 2D DoAs of narrowband signals with multiple snapshots, and \cite{ref28} derived the CRB for 2D DoAs of wideband signals with a single snapshot.
-However, the existing CRBs are not suitable for wideband 2D DoA estimation methods with UCA which requires multiple snapshots, e.g. CSM.
+Besides, Cramér-Rao bound (CRB) is a typical benchmark of DoA estimation performance, which indicates the lower bound of the variance of the estimated DoA \cite{ref9}.
+Many works have derived the CRB of the DoA estimation in various scenarios.
+For instance, \cite{ref24} derived the CRB of 1D DoA estimation of narrowband signals with multiple snapshots and a UCA, \cite{ref25} derived the CRB of 2D DoA estimation of wideband signals with a single snapshot and a UCA, and \cite{ref26} derived the CRB of 2D DoA estimation of wideband uncorrelated signals with multiple snapshot and a planar array.
+However, none of the existing CRBs can be applied to the 2D DoA estimation methods which are suitable for the correlated non-zero wideband signals received by a UCA with multiple snapshots, e.g., CSM.